Grawikos/CloudAutomation/README.md

 # CloudAutomation
+## Version before adding google cloud and provisioning by terraform/ansible

 ## How to Roll Out the Solution
 To rollout the solution first download all files or clone GitHub repository (https://github.com/Grawikos/CloudAutomation.git).
 The lab environment is expected, otherwise, a LabRole with LabInstanceProfile has to be created.
 AWS CLI has to be installed and set up with default region and credentials.
 In the folder with all files execute